+MODULE TITLE : ELECTRICAL DRAWINGS

+SCOPE: Develop trainee awareness, knowledge and understanding and practice of using

+objectives.

+OBJECTIVE No. SUCCESS CRITERIA

+The trainee is able to:

+1 explain the format, application and information found on the following types of drawings:

+a) wiring and schematic

+b) circuit

+c) ladder

+d) flowchart

-MODULE TITLE : ELECTRICAL DRAWINGS E33 MODULE No.: SCOPE: Develop trainee awareness, knowledge and understanding and practice of using and interpreting electrical drawings in accordance with the current training objectives.
-SUCCESS CRITERIA OBJECTIVE No. The trainee is able to: 1 explain the format, application and information found on the following types of drawings: a) wiring and schematic b) circuit c) ladder d) flowchart 2 demonstrate the purpose of each type of drawing when installing or fault finding on
+2 demonstrate the purpose of each type of drawing when installing or fault finding on electrical equipment